Darake/zip-zop/documentation/SRS.md

 ## Algorithms and data structures

 The initial version will start with Huffman coding and will be expanded into using Deflate format.
 In addition to Huffman coding, Deflate utilizes the LZ77 algorithm.
-In Huffman coding at least some type of a tree structure is used.
+In my implementation of Huffman's algorithm a HashMap is used for storing character occurrences and for storing each characters binary value.
+In addition a tree structure is used for finding out the encoded binary values, which in turn is made with a help of a priority queue.
 The rest of the needed data structures will be found out working on the project.
 The reason for choosing Deflate is easy expandability from Huffman.